 The week after I receive your assignment, I'll hand it back with suggestions.
-Keep these copies!
-These annotated assignments should be collected in a file folder, due April 18 (the Thursday before the final week of class), accompanied by new revisions of all poems.
-Put the folder in my mailbox in Turlington 4301.
+These annotated assignments should be collected in a file folder, due December 4 (the Thursday before the last week of class), accompanied by new revisions of all poems.
 There is no midterm, no final, just the hard work of poems.

-Papers
+©> Papers

 You will also be responsible for four 1500-word papers on topics I shall set (6000 words in all).
 These papers must be literate and fascinating.
-Papers will be marked on a 1-10 scale and do not need to be revised; though, as with the poems, you must write a paragraph explaining the telling point of grammar or usage when you make a error.
+Papers will be marked on a 1-10 scale and do not need to be revised, though, as with the poems, you must write a paragraph explaining a point of grammar when you make a grammatical error.